Why Stick With N?

 Practicality.
 Switching scales would involve a major financial investment.
 I have tons of N Scale products, and if I went to another scale, I'd have to buy everything new.
 Being on a budget precludes a move like that.

 Enjoyment.
-Obviously I'm no longer in a position to do anything groundbreaking in N Scale, but to be honest, it's no longer important; my enjoyment is paramount, and to that end I shall remain in N until my last breath.
+Obviously I'm no longer in a position to do anything groundbreaking in N Scale, but to be honest, it's no longer important; my enjoyment is paramount, and so I shall remain in N until the end.

 —DKS, 15 March 2020